zixuan-ye/zixuan-ye.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Computer Vision
+    - course: MEng in Artificial Intelligence
       institution: Huazhong University of Science and Technology
       year: 2022
     - course: BSc in Automation